Bhutan Visitor Guide

 - Full long pants or long skirts – ankles must be covered ladies!

-- NO hats (pls ensure you wear sunscreen), umbrellas, slippers, T-Shirts without collars, knee length or short skirts, ¾ pants or shorts please.
+- NO hats, umbrellas, slippers, T-Shirts without collars, knee length or short skirts, ¾ pants or shorts please, when visiting Dzongs, Monasteries & Lhakhangs.

 Duty Free Allowances: